Photo via The Seasonal Homestead

 - Fresh Herbs

 Another method of storing is pickling.
 In addition to the classic cucumber, a variety of different vegetables can be pickled, like green beans, carrots, red onions, okra, and more!
-Check out this complete guide to pickling I found – it tells you how to pickle pretty much everything.
+Check out this complete guide to pickling to learn how to pickle pretty much everything.

 To ensure that your storage process is a success, keep these things in mind:

-- Make sure that the area you’re storing your produce in is kept dark.
+- Make sure that the area you’re storing your produce in is kept dark, the correct temperature for the produce you’re storing, and has adequate ventilation.

 - Ensure the storage area is rodent proof and clean.

-- Discard any produce that’s past its average storage life.
+- Discard or compost any produce that’s past its average storage life.

 - If you decide to freeze your fruits/vegetables, make sure to use freezer safe bags/storage containers.